May 19th, 1925

 His wife, Margaret Beckford, also took an instant liking to Leslie.
 Like her husband, she also treated her like her own daughter.
 She had suffered a miscarriage due to her frail health and was advised to refrain from trying to have another child.

 Sadly, Mrs. Beckford eventually succumbed to her illness and passed away when Leslie was six.
 Mr. Beckford did not remarry afterwards.
-He raised her unspoilt, but when she became a teenager, Leslie began to notice how sad her father would sometimes look whenever he saw her.
+While he had raised her un-spoilt, Leslie began to notice how sad her father would sometimes look whenever he saw her when she became a teenager.
+Very recently, Mr. Beckford’s friends had started remarking on how her eyes were very similar to his.
+This in turn, had stirred up endless gossip about how she could be in fact, his illegitimate daughter.

 “You look beautiful tonight,” Mr. Beckford then spoke.
 “But most importantly,” he added.
 “You do not need to be pressured to find a suitor.
 All you need to do is to enjoy the party and make friends.”